What do you get when you take the alcohol out of beer? A sobering realisation that it's incredibly difficult to make a good brew.

 The holes in the filter are so small only water, alcohol and volatile acids can fit through.
 Once through the filter, the alcohol can then be distilled from the mixture by using a standard distillation process.

-This process is becoming more popular because it maintains the unique flavours of different beers, while still reducing the alcohol content.
+This process is becoming more popular because it maintains a little more flavour than thermal extraction, while still reducing the alcohol content.

-The second technique brewers use for non-alcoholic beer is vacuum distillation.
+The third technique brewers use for non-alcoholic beer is vacuum distillation.
 This process uses a vacuum chamber to lower alcohol’s boiling point as much as possible.

 While alcohol’s original boiling point is approximately 78.3 degrees C, the vacuum helps to greatly reduce it.
 So, instead of heating the beer to the point where it might lose its flavour, the beer only reaches a fairly warm temperature.
 This allows it to keep its taste intact while still evaporating the alcohol out of the mixture.